The Secret Life of SATs Papers: 35 Facts You Didn’t Know

-The KS1 and KS2 SATs can be a cause of consternation for teachers.
-The process of creating a SATs test is surprisingly opaque.
-So just how are the KS2 SATs Papers created, and why are they so “hard”?
+The KS1 and KS2 SATs can be a cause of consternation for teachers, and the process of creating a SATs test is surprisingly opaque.
+So here are your answers to all the facts about the SATs you always wanted to know such as who writes the KS2 SATs Papers and why are they so “hard”?

 Are papers just written by someone at the DfE before they are unleashed on unsuspecting schools?
 Where do some of the questions come from (chicken, anyone?)
 And what is the “science” behind the SATs exams?